hms-dbmi/VarPPUD/README.md

 # VarPPUD
-Repository with the code developed for the manuscrip VarPPUD: predicting variant pathogenicity in the undiagnosed disease patients
+Repository with the code developed for the manuscript VarPPUD: predicting variant pathogenicity in the undiagnosed disease patients

 ## Authorizations
 - To have access to the Undiagnosed Disease Network database, approval is required.